Lost Without U: Remix

 The official remix of the song features rapper Busta Rhymes.

-Covers
+Cover versions

 In 2008, bassist Marcus Miller recorded a version entitled "Lost Without U (Spoken Words)" with vocals by actress Taraji P. Henson and recording artist Lalah Hathaway for his album Marcus.

 Adam Levine and Chris Jamison performed the song together on the season finale of The Voice (Season 7).
 Their duet peaked at number 63 on the Billboard Hot 100 chart.

-On February, 23, 2024 American singer Ambré recorded her version of the song with the exact same lyrics.